MatterMiners/lapis/docs/index.rst

 advanced simulation, it also provides a simple command line interface to get you started quickly.

-You have the options to start in 1) static, 2) dynamic as well as 3) hybrid mode enabling you to compare the various simulation outputs.
+You have the options to start in 1) static, 2) dynamic, or 3) hybrid mode enabling you to compare the various simulation scenarios.

 .. content-tabs::